UnDeadBandit/Kayaan-Portfolio/articles/TC&CD-article.md

-# Applications of Graph Theory in Computer Networks and Data Science
+# Theory of Computation & Compiler Design: Applications of Graph Theory in Computer Networks and Data Science

 ## Introduction